tenergy05/DBProxy/architecture.md

 - Sends authentication prelude
 - Forwards bytes bidirectionally (protocol-agnostic)

+> pamjit never inspects, modifies, or interprets database protocol bytes; it operates strictly as a byte-forwarding transport after authorization.

 ### Protocol: Client ↔ pamjit

 - Client connects to `127.0.0.1:<local_port>` (plain TCP, no TLS)
 - pamjit does **not** parse database protocol; it only forwards bytes after jit-proxy approves
 - While authorization is pending, pamjit holds the client socket open but does not forward bytes until it receives OK from jit-proxy
 - If authorization fails, pamjit closes the client connection immediately

+> **No retry**: pamjit MUST NOT retry authorization or resend a prelude on failure; each database connection attempt results in exactly one prelude and one CONNECT_DECISION.
+This avoids accidental replay amplification.

 ---